The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 You read that right.

-Dashell says senior citizens should be more accepting of the conditions that come with age instead of trying to have them treated.
+Dashel says senior citizens should be more accepting of the conditions that come with age instead of trying to have them treated.

 Medicare now pays for treatments deemed safe and effective.

-The stimulus bill would change that and apply a cost effectiveness standard set by the aforementioned Federal Council.
+The stimulus bill would change that and apply a cost-effectiveness standard set by the aforementioned federal council.

 This is on page 464 of the stimulus bill.